Open Source Makes Great Source

 • The encryption technology used by most of the planet is OpenSSL, a solid open source encryption program

-• Most webservers online are based on one of two open source servers (Apache or Nginx)
+• Most webservers online are based on one of two open source servers (Apache or Nginx) -- Note that our application has its own server, see below.

 We are part of the movement